Jnaid76/make_ai_robot/README.md

 - World files like hospital.world, empty.world, etc.
 - Models which will be used in the world files

+## 7. **custom_interfaces**
+Custom interfaces (topic or service) for your mission
+- Currently, there is one service `LanguageCommand.srv` which will be used by `language_command_handler` package
+- This service is used to command robot and get the ROS2 node (launch) name the robot called.

+## 8. **language_command_handler**
+Interface package to enable language based communication with robot.
+- This packge is used to control robot with only language.
+- Instead of starting new nodes or launch files for every case, you need to handle all the cases with only this package.

 ---

 # 📥 Installation